IraAngeles-IBM/docker101/lab2/step1.md

     $ cd myapp
     ```

-1. Run the following command to create a file named `app.py` with a simple python program. (copy-paste the entire code block)
+1. Run the following command to create a file named `app.py` with a simple python program.
+In terminal, copy-paste the entire code block.

     ```bash
     echo 'from flask import Flask